 The most powerful, flexible, and foolproof way to enforce 2-factor authentication at any point in the domain is to use Windows' built-in security controls.
-Our User Group Pairs feature means that you can set up ACLs to only allow sessions that have been tagged by AuthLite as 2-factor logons.
+Our User Group Pairs feature means that you can set up ACLs to only allow sessions that have been tagged by Authlite as 2 for allow sessions that have been tagged by AuthLite as 2-factor logons.

-Tutorial Video!
-AuthLite Groups and
+AuthLite Groups and Policy

-Policy